seL4/l4v/spec/cspec/README.md

 The corresponding Isabelle sessions for this module are `CKernel` and `CSpec`.
 `CSpec` contains `CKernel` plus automated bitfield proofs.

-To build the image, run the corresponding session in directory `l4v/spec`, e.g.:
+To build the image for the ARM architecture, run the corresponding session in directory `l4v/`, e.g.:

-    make CSpec
+    L4V_ARCH=ARM ./run_tests CSpec

 This will also configure and preprocess the kernel sources.